czrpb/chatter/design.md

       - App.svelte: The main component that encapsulates the entire application.
       - Controls: Handles user input, model selection, and generating AI responses.
-      - Chat History: Displays the conversation history between the user and the AI.
+      - Chat History: Displays the conversation history between the user and the AI, with the most recent messages at the top.
       - Markdown Support: Renders the AI's responses using the svelte-markdown component.

    1. Server-Side Components